Data-flow diagram: Rules for creating DFD

 Entity names should be comprehensible without further comments.
-DFD is a system created by analysts based on interviews with system users.
-It is determined for system developers, on one hand, project contractor on the other, so the entity names should be adapted for model domain or amateur users or professionals.
+A DFD is a graphical modeling method created by analysts often based on interviews with system users.
+It is useful for system developers, on one hand, and project contractors on the other, so the entity names should be comprehensible by modelers, users, and system analysts.
 Entity names should be general (independent, e.g. specific individuals carrying out the activity), but should clearly specify the entity.
 Processes should be numbered for easier mapping and referral to specific processes.
 The numbering is random, however, it is necessary to maintain consistency across all DFD levels (see DFD Hierarchy).
 DFD should be clear, as the maximum number of processes in one DFD is recommended to be from 6 to 9, minimum is 3 processes in one DFD.
 The exception is the so-called contextual diagram where the only process symbolizes the model system and all terminators with which the system communicates.